kaushikbhadra/demo/README.md

 #Demo Project README
-This is aimple readme file
+This is Simple readme file
 ## Heading 2